 However, Castaño disappeared and was allegedly assassinated in early 2007.
 Since then, the Aguilas Negras have not shown any signs of a centralized leadership or common purpose and its factions are possibly controlled by local warlords.

 The Aguilas Negras became most active in the apparent defense of interests of former paramilitary commanders and their civilian, military and political allies.

 Since its foundation, the name — believed to only be involved in minor, local drug trafficking activities — appeared on death threats aimed at both Colombian and international NGOs, and defenders of displaced families trying to reclaim land stolen by the paramilitaries.

-Curiously, several of the groups have claimed to combat “Castro-Chavismo,” a term invented and frequently used by former President Alvaro Uribe, who in the 1990s promoted the formation of anti-communist civilian militias.
+Curiously, several of the groups have claimed to combat “Castro-Chavismo,” a term invented and frequently used by the hard-right former President Alvaro Uribe, who in the 1990s promoted the formation of anti-communist civilian militias.

 In spite of the group’s recent concentration of violent political activity in the capital Bogota, Colombia’s Interior Minister Juan Fernando Cristo in 2015 claimed “the Aguilas Negras don’t exist.”

 Between 2016 and 2017, an increasing number of Aguilas Negras threats were reported in the southwest of Colombia, particularly in areas previously controlled by Marxist FARC rebels who demobilized after a November 2016 peace deal with the administration of President Juan Manuel Santos.